anderskm/gputil/README.md

 ```python
 deviceIDs = GPUstats.getAvailable(order = 'first', limit = 1, maxLoad = 0.5, maxMemory = 0.5)
 ```
+Returns a list ids of available GPUs.
+Availablity is determined based on current memory usage and load.
+The order, maximum number of devices, their maximum load and maximum memory consumption are determined by the input arguments.

 * Inputs
   * `order` - Deterimes the order in which the available GPU device ids are returned. `order` should be specified as one of the following strings:
     * `'first'` - orders available GPU device ids by ascending id (**defaut**)